az0/clinton-email-cruncher/README.md

 # Get and analyze Hillary Clinton's email

-In response to a public records request, the U.S. State Department is releasing Hillary Clinton's email messages from her time as secretary of state.
-Every month, newly released messages are posted to [foia.state.gov](https://foia.state.gov/) as PDFs, with some metadata.
+In response to a public records request, the U.S. State Department released Hillary Clinton's email messages from her time as Secretary of State.
+Every month, newly released messages were posted to [foia.state.gov](https://foia.state.gov/) as PDFs with some metadata.

 This collection of tools automates downloading and helps analyze the messages.
-The Wall Steet Journal's interactive graphics team uses some of this code to power our [Clinton inbox search](http://graphics.wsj.com/hillary-clinton-email-documents/) interactive.
+The Wall Street Journal's interactive graphics team uses some of this code to power the [Clinton inbox search](http://graphics.wsj.com/hillary-clinton-email-documents/) interactive.

-We welcome your pull requests and issue reports.

 ## What's in the toolkit
 * **run.sh** runs all of the Python scripts in the toolkit automatically, allowing easy updates when messages are released.